nbaradar/multiquery_poc/README.md

 # **Multiquery** &nbsp;![Python](https://img.shields.io/badge/Python-3.8%2B-blue) ![Status](https://img.shields.io/badge/Status-POC-orange)

+> **Note**
+> This is an early proof of concept (POC).
+Use it as a reference implementation or scaffold for your own multi-LLM projects.

-Multiquery is a **command-line application** written in Python designed to query multiple Large Language Models (LLMs) simultaneously from a single prompt.
+Multiquery is a **command-line Proof of Concept application** written in Python designed to query multiple Large Language Models (LLMs) simultaneously from a single prompt.
 It currently supports **ChatGPT** and **Grok**, with the flexibility to add more LLM providers in the future.

 ---